-4. Mock Communities
+4.0.4.3 Mock communities

-We processed and sequenced a mock community following the methods described above.
+We processed and sequenced mock communities following the methods described above.
 We had two aims: to understand the relationship between read abundance and biological abundance, and to determine whether primer bias might exclude fungal lineages of interest from our sequence data.
 We used two mock communities that consisted of PCR product from DNA extractions of 32 phylogenetically distinct fungi, representing lineages that are typically observed as endophytes: Ascomycota, Basidiomycota, fungi traditionally classified as Zygomycota, and Chytridiomycota (Oita et al., 2021; see Daru et al., 2019 for details).
 In brief, we sequenced six replicates of the mock community with equimolar concentrations of DNA from all 32 fungal taxa, and another six replicates of the mock communities with tiered concentrations of DNA from the same fungal taxa (see Daru et al., 2019).
-Read abundance from tiered communities was positively associated with the expected read number (R2adj = 0.87, p < .0001, see Fig. S9), and all major fungal lineages present in the mock community were detected (data not shown).
+Read abundance from tiered communities was positively associated with the expected read number (R2adj = 0.87, p < .0001, see Figure S9), and all major fungal lineages present in the mock community were detected (data not shown).
 Henceforth, we used read abundance as a relevant proxy for biological OTU abundance (U’Ren et al., 2019).

-4.Bioinformatic analyses
+4.0.4.4 Bioinformatic analyses